 Visiting Power Movements at Halesland

 Halesland is Prior Permission Required (PPR) for visiting power aircraft.

+Visiting power movements must be record in the provided log.

 Only the CFI and nominated club members may provide PPR.
 The nominated club members are published on the club notice board.

 PPR should only be granted after a briefing including a walk round of the airfield.